MuntashirAkon/AppManager/docs/guide/app-details-page.md

 By the way, both activities and services are run in the same looper called the main [looper][looper], which means the services are not really run in the background.
 It's the application authors job to ensure that.
 How do application communicate with services?
 They use [broadcast receivers](#receivers).

 ### Receivers
 **Receivers** (also called _broadcast receivers_) can be used to trigger execution of certain tasks for certain events.
 These components are called broadcast receivers because they are executed as soon as a broadcast message is received.
 These broadcast messages are sent using a method called intent.
 Intent is a special feature for Android which can be used to open applications, activities, services and send broadcast messages.
 Therefore, like [activities](#activities), broadcast receivers use intent filters to receive only the desired broadcast message(s).
 Broadcast messages can be sent by either system or the app itself.
 When a broadcast message is sent, the corresponding receivers are awaken by the system so that they can execute tasks.
 For example, if you have low memory, your phone may freeze or experience lags for a moment after you enable mobile data or connect to the Wifi.
 Ever wondered why?
 This is because broadcast receivers that can receive `android.net.conn.CONNECTIVITY_CHANGE` are awaken by the system as soon as you enable data connection.
-Since many app use this intent filter, all of these apps are awaken almost immediately by the system which causes the freeze or lags.
-That's being said, receivers can be used for inter-process communication (IPC), i.e., it helps you communicate between different apps (provided you have the necessary permissions) or even different components of a single app.
+Since many apps use this intent filter, all of these apps are awaken almost immediately by the system which causes the freeze or lags.
+That being said, receivers can be used for inter-process communication (IPC), i.e., it helps you communicate between different apps (provided you have the necessary permissions) or even different components of a single app.

 ### Providers
 **Providers** (also called _content providers_) are used for data management.
 For example, when you save an apk file or export rules in App Manager, it uses a content provider called `androidx.core.content.FileProvider` to save the apk or export the rules.
 There are other content providers or even custom ones to manage various content-related tasks such as database management, tracking, searching, etc. Each content provider has a field called _Authority_ which is unique to that particular app in the entire Android eco-system just like the package name.